 Disclaimer: The Blog on ‘Indian Defence’ is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Defence Industry Of India

 India has the third largest military in the world and is the sixth largest spender in defence.
 In the below write-up, I have tried to put forward basic facts about Indian Defence Sector and how it has evolved over with time.

 Before I begin with the write-up, I will explain few terms which might be new for some readers:

 BE – Budget Estimates.
 When the Union budget is presented in Parliament and passed for the financial year, it’s called the Budget estimates (BE).